aammya8/cse15l-lab-reports/lab-report-5.md

 **Output of provided implementation**: ```[baz]```

 **How I found different result**:
-* Put results from my implementation and provided implementation into seperate `txt` files and used `diff`
+* Ran a bash for loop and put results from my implementation and provided implementation into seperate `txt` files and used `diff`

 **Correct implementation**:
 * Based on the expected and actual outputs above, my implementation is correct.
 The provided implementation INCORRECTLY identifies ```[baz]``` as a link.